nbrito/research/inception/README.md

 			; eax = return()
 			; edi = SOCKET accept()
 ```
 No matter what someone tries to convincing you, this is not [reverse engineer](https://en.wikipedia.org/wiki/Reverse_engineering)...
-This is just a “translation”.
+This is just a "_**translation**_".

+## Inception
+Every time a new vulnerability comes out, we should be ready to understand it, in order to perform: exploitation, detection, prevention and mitigation.
+Sometimes, none or just a few information regarding a new vulnerability  is publicly available...
+And sometimes, these information regarding a new vulnerability are wrong or, to be polite, uncompleted.

+[Reverse engineer](https://en.wikipedia.org/wiki/Reverse_engineering) is one of the most powerful approaches available to deeply understand a new vulnerability, and, sometimes, to ["_**rediscover**_"](Rediscover the new vulnerability means that you did not actually discover a new vulnerability, but you can, and are able to, figure out valuable information about it.) the new vulnerability.

+The challenge

 ## Root Cause
 ###  ```CRecordInstance::TransferToDestination```